Cosmic Cloaking of Rich Extra Dimensions

 Dividing \eqref{eqhoop} by $\text{Vol}(M)$ and combining with \eqref{ine1} then produces

 for $i=1,2$.
 Therefore, the reverse of this inequality implies that there must exist an apparent horizon within $M$.

 Schoen and Yau have established a rigorous mathematical formulation and proof of the result that sufficient concentration of matter leads to horizon formation~\cite{SY1}, a result that naturally arose from their arguments establishing the positive mass theorem \cite{SchoenYauII}.
 Our choice of mass in \eqref{masschoice}, is motivated by their usage of the quantity $\mu-|J|_g$ which is related to the dominant energy condition.
 An analogous statement to the theorem may be proved, following the methods of \cite{SY1}, with the main difference that the characteristic constants $\mathcal{E}_i$ are replaced with weighted integrals involving the principal eigenfunction of a certain differential operator on $M$.
 We also point out, that the definition of mass \eqref{masschoice} and usage of the radius to measure size have appeared in other formulations of the trapped surface conjecture, see for example \cite{Khuri,MM}.
+Furthermore, it should be pointed out \cite{PaetzSimon} that the 2-dimensional apparent horizons discussed here, correspond to 3-dimensional apparent horizons in the 5-dimensional spacetime via a quotient by the $U(1)$ action.

 Let us now examine some consequences of the theorem.
 In particular, we will consider the case in which the initial data set encompasses the entire universe.
 The radius of the observable universe has been observed to be approximately $10^{26} m$ \cite{Halpern}.
 According to the most recent analysis of the cosmic microwave background \cite{Planck}, the universe does not exhibit any known topological features, and thus its time slices may be approximated by the simply connected constant curvature model of a round 3-sphere (see also \cite{GallowayKhuriWoolgar}), or flat Euclidean 3-space in which case $M$ is taken to be a large ball.
 We are thus able to compute the ratio of radius to volume appearing in the theorem, namely